CMSgov/bluebutton-site-static/_pages/bb2dc18.md

 ---
 layout: bbdcv2
 title:  "Blue Button 2.0 Developer Conference"
-subtitle: "August 13, 2018 | Washington, D.C."
+subtitle: "August 13, 2018 - 1pm | Washington, D.C."
 date:   2018-06-20 07:00:00 -0500
-description: "The Blue Button 2.0 Developer Conference will bring together developers to learn, build software, and share insights on how we can leverage claims data to serve the Medicare population."
+description: "The Blue Button 2.0 Developer Conference will bring together developers to learn and share insights on how we can leverage claims data to serve the Medicare population."
 landing-page: live
 gradient: "blueberry-lime-background"
 subnav-link-gradient: "blueberry-lime-link"